paguilar/br-pbuilder/README.md

 4. Configure Buildroot:

 The Buildroot configuration remains exactly the same, nothing has been touched here.
-Use any of the configuration methods such as "make <defconfig>" or just something like "make menuconfig".
+Use any of the configuration methods, such as *make menuconfig* or *make \*_defconfig*.

-5. Execute br-pbuilder:
+5. Execute *br-pbuilder*:

 From Buildroot's build path invoke the parallel builder: